 We know the world we envision will not happen on its own.
 It will take the active participation of governments, world leaders, civil society, the private sector, and most importantly, ordinary citizens like you, to make it a reality.
-That's why we endeavor to create meaningful platforms of cross-cultural engagement and collaboration that spur dialogue, innovation, and long-lasting friendship.
+That's why we endeavor to create meaningful platforms of cross-cultural engagement and collaboration that spur dialogue, innovation, and enduring friendship.

 The Open Hands Initiative (OHI) is a US-based 501(c)3 nonprofit organization dedicated to improving people-to-people understanding and friendship throughout the world.
 Our goal is to highlight the common humanity that is shared by all people and all cultures from around the word.
 We believe that we all have much to share and learn from one another.
 OHI is independent and nonpartisan, and was established in 2009 by our founders Tracy and Jay Snyder.

 OHI is committed to fostering dialogue and goodwill globally.
 Although based in the United States, we draw our support from citizens of countries from around the world, and are committed to enlisting the support and involvement of organizations and individuals who share our vision.